DFE-Digital/teacher-cpd-design-history/app/posts/manage-training/2024-01-16-mentor-training-status.md

 ### Not yet started

 The first is "Not yet started".
 This would be where the mentor has not yet been assigned an early career teacher to mentor, following a policy rule that teachers are only eligible for mentor training once they are paired with an ECT.
+This rule is not yet fully enforced.

 ![Screenshot of a mentor with the status 'Not yet started' within the Mentor training section](not-yet-started.png "The 'Not yet started' status")